116thinitiative/116th-website/README.md

 At the time of writing, this site is hosted using github pages (this could change).
 A thorough description of how pushing to main updates the site can be found here https://github.com/sitek94/vite-deploy-demo.

+## Pushing New Branches

+Before you push a new branch run ```npm run build``` which builds the site for development, turning all of your react and typescript code into javascript.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: